datreeio/datree/README.md

 ``datree test <k8s-manifest-file>``

 ...and voilà, you just made your first invocation! 🥳
-In your CLI, you will see something like that:
+In your command line, you will see something like this:
 [![datree-cli-output](https://raw.githubusercontent.com/datreeio/datree/main/images/CLI-output.png)](#)

 #### Ready to review our "Getting Started" guide?
-All the information that is needed to explore a bunch of other cool feature, or how to set up your policy, can be found in [**our docs**](https://hub.datree.io/getting-started/?utm_source=github&utm_medium=organic_oss).
+All the information that is needed to get started, as well exploring a bunch of other cool features (including how to set up your policy) can be found in [**our docs**](https://hub.datree.io/getting-started/?utm_source=github&utm_medium=organic_oss).

 ## Built-in rules
 Right now, there are 30 battle-tested rules for you to choose from.
-The rules are covering different Kubernetes resources/use-cases:
+The rules cover different Kubernetes resources/use-cases:
 * [Workload](https://hub.datree.io/workload/?utm_source=github&utm_medium=organic_oss)
 * [CronJob](https://hub.datree.io/cronjob/?utm_source=github&utm_medium=organic_oss)
 * [Containers](https://hub.datree.io/containers/?utm_source=github&utm_medium=organic_oss)